-As our world is constantly changing, the healthcare industry is adapting to better serve patients and improve lives around the world.
+As our world is constantly changing, the healthcare industry, especially clinical trials, are adapting to better serve patients and improve lives around the world.
 While healthcare is shifting to become more patient-centric, additional data from the patient’s day-to-day life is needed to enhance our understanding not only of the efficacy of a treatment, but also to better prevent diseases through improving predictive models and building accurate patient profiles.
 The recent popularization of utilizing real-world data (RWD), which is analyzed and transformed into real-world evidence (RWE), provides new insights previously not possible.
 RWE is consistently proving to advance healthcare, as it gives healthcare workers, pharmaceutical companies, CRO’s, and regulatory bodies better insight into how to treat and understand patient populations and their health, as well as strengthening the global fight against pandemic outbreaks like COVID-19.

 So, what is real-world data and real-world evidence exactly?
 The FDA defines RWD as the collection of health information for a patient outside of randomized clinical trials.
 This data includes electronic health records (EHRs), patient surveys, and health data collected from technology like Fitbit or Apple watches, to name a few.
 Once analyzed, this data transforms into care-enhancing real-world evidence.
 While these concepts are fairly new, they can provide invaluable data in terms of patient feedback and real-life contextual understanding of treatment efficacy.
 Unlike randomized clinical trials, where the environment is controlled and where participants are typically not representative of entire populations, RWE gives broader insight into how the medical product may work in real life context, therefore allowing medical professionals to improve care with a new deeper understanding of their patients on an individual, case-by-case level.
 This data also allows regulatory bodies, like the FDA, to better understand public health needs as they write and implement policy.
 The data also informs research companies developing or improving medical products to market needs.